 What is EDI?

-First of all, the definition of EDI (Intercompany, computer-to-computer transmission of…) refers to the technology used to exchange documents electronically between companies via a standardized format.
+First of all, the definition of EDI (Electronic Data Interchange) refers to the technology used to exchange documents electronically between companies via a standardized format.
 EDI transactions, which eliminate the need to exchange paper documents, transfer encoded information from one company’s software to another company’s software in a common format, avoiding possible reading errors or loss of information.

 The EDI system originally came from the military sector.
 North American Sergeant Edward A. Guilbert is considered the founder of electronic information exchange.
-In 1948, together with two other The process of planning, implementing, and control… administrators, Guilbert developed a system for transmitting information via telex and telephone in An order is a request to ship products, following … to solve the logistics problems in supplying West Berlin.
+In 1948, together with two other logistics administrators, Guilbert developed a system for transmitting information via telex and telephone in order to solve the logistics problems in supplying West Berlin.

 Years later, in the 1960’s, as companies began to computerize their internal administrations, a solution to the transmission of information was sought.
 In 1968, the Transportation Data Coordination Committee (better known by its English acronym TDCC) was formed to develop standards for the industry.
-The TDCC organized a program on The EDIFACT term for a transaction set.
-A message … formats, codes and communication protocols.
-In 1975 it published its first The papers attached or pertaining to goods requiri… on the EDI system.
+The TDCC organized a program on message formats, codes and communication protocols.
+In 1975 it published its first documentation on the EDI system.

-This method of communication was later adopted in sectors such as the automotive industry to ensure just-in-time delivery of Crude or processed material that can be converted … to production lines, or in the financial sector to facilitate bank transfers.
+This method of communication was later adopted in sectors such as the automotive industry to ensure just-in-time delivery of raw materials to production lines, or in the financial sector to facilitate bank transfers.
 Other industries where it was introduced were healthcare , where it plays an essential role in ensuring medical supplies to hospitals, and pharmaceuticals , to ensure efficient communication between laboratories.

 The spread of the EDI system in more and more companies and countries is based on standards that ensure that messages can be sent, understood and recognized by every interlocutor .
-The most common standards are the United Nations UN/EDIFACT and the A non-profit organization chartered to develop, ma… (*See American National Standards Institute (ANSI)) ANSI ASC X12 .
+The most common standards are the United Nations UN/EDIFACT and the American National Standards Institute (ANSI) ANSI ASC X12 .

 Use of the EDI system in logistics

 EDI fulfills various functions in the supply chain .
-On the one hand, the system allows suppliers to tell companies which items they will receive in the A place to store goods..
+On the one hand, the system allows suppliers to tell companies which items they will receive in the warehouse.
 On the other hand, it helps companies to tell the transport companies which orders they will distribute.
-For this purpose, the companies create the so-called Advanced 1) Tasks related to the outgoing shipment of goods… Notice (ANSI The ANSI standard for inter-industry electronic in… EDI 856), i.
-H. an electronic document containing detailed information about the content of the 1) Lot of freight tendered to carrier by consignee….
+For this purpose, the companies create the so-called Advanced Shipping Notice (ANSI X12 EDI 856), i.
+H. an electronic document containing detailed information about the content of the shipment.

 Pros and cons of EDI in the supply chain